-The EPIC is easy to inflate in light or stronger winds and will quickly rise overhead to the flying position.
+Your paraglider is easy to inflate in light or stronger winds and will quickly rise overhead to the flying position.
 The best inflation technique is to hold one A-riser in each hand.
-The 'big-ear' risers could also be held for the best inflation.
+The easiest take-off is usually obtained with the trimmers fully closed, maillons level.
+We recommend the trimmers are partially released for launching in strong-wind (more than 10km/h) conditions.